Humboldt Exchange Fellowship

 DAAD offers the following Graduate Scholarships.
 Please click below to see the general application guidelines/checklist:

-RESEARCH GRANTS - ONE-YEAR GRANTS are available to highly qualified candidates who have completed a master’s degree or in exceptional cases a bachelor's degree at the latest by the time they begin their grant-supported research in Germany.
+• RESEARCH GRANTS IN GERMANY are available to highly qualified candidates who have completed a master’s degree or in exceptional cases a bachelor's degree at the latest by the time they begin their grant-supported research in Germany.

 In general, applicants should be US or Canadian citizens or permanent residents.
 Foreign nationals are eligible if they have been full-time students at a US or Canadian university for more than one year at the time of application.
 German nationals must have been affiliated full-time with a US or Canadian institution for at least six years.